lambdaclass/lambdaworks/README.md

 ## Why we built lambdaworks

 Zero-Knowledge and Validity Proofs have attracted significant attention over the last few years.
-We strongly believe in this potential, and that is why we decided to start working in this challenging ecosystem, where math, cryptography, and distributed systems meet.
+We strongly believe in this potential, which is why we decided to start working in this challenging ecosystem where math, cryptography, and distributed systems meet.
 The main barrier at the beginning was not cryptography or math, but the lack of good, performant, developer-friendly libraries.
 There are some exceptions, though, like gnark or Halo 2.
 Some have nice APIs and are easy to work with, but they are not written in Rust; others are written in Rust but have poor programming and engineering practices.
 Most of them don't support CUDA, Metal, WebGPU, or distributed FFT calculations using schedulers like Dask.

 So, we decided to build our library with performance in mind, providing clear documentation and a developer-focused approach.
 Our core team is a group of passionate people from diverse backgrounds and strengths; we believe the whole is greater than the sum of its parts.
 We don't want to be a compilation of every research result in the ZK space.
 We want this to be a library that can be used in production, not just in academic research.
 We want to offer developers the main building blocks and proof systems so that they can build their applications on top of this library.